 The pickle module is inherently unsafe since it allows arbitrary, and potentially malicious, code execution. pickle can spawn anything that Python can invoke including the web browser.
 To mitigate this risk, whitelists of Python built-in functions that are deemed to be expected and acceptable can be created, and all other functions disallowed.

 Older Python 2 pickle protocols can be ASCII and slow (protocol=0) making them especially prone to DOS attacks.
 Python 3 defaults to higher protocols (2-4, binary).
-The anticipated protocol to be used is determined when pickled, not unpickled, but an attacker can choose various protocols.
+The anticipated protocol to be used is determined when pickled, but an attacker can choose various protocols.
 This risk can be reduced by not using protocol 0.

 pickle bombs (self-referencing payloads) can make a small payload expand to an extremely large object in memory resulting in DOS or other attacks.
 There are legitimate use cases for self-referencing payloads, but in order to minimize the chance of it being misused and potentially leading to a DOS attack, self-referencing payloads can be disallowed.